-You may have chemotherapy for early stage pleural mesothelioma, alongside surgery and radiotherapy.
+You might have chemotherapy for early stage pleural mesothelioma, alongside surgery and radiotherapy.
 This can be:

-Chemotherapy can also help to shrink or control advanced pleural mesothelioma for some time.
-This helps some people to live longer.
+Chemotherapy can also help to shrink or control advanced pleural mesothelioma.
+This can help with symptoms, and help some people to live longer.

 Types of chemotherapy